tamtam-fitness/play-modsecurity/README.md

 ## How To Set Up

 ### Run Containers
-Type below command so that you can run container.(It takes 10 min .)
+Type below command so that you can run container.

 ### Restart Nginx Server
 After running containers, you need to restart nginx server(including modsecurity) so that it